 So, if coaching is used more, and studies show a good return on investment, how do you select an executive coach?
 Here are seven considerations to help you get the best coach for your situation.

-If you’re dealing with any of these situations, then you want a leadership coach: You want to develop a high potential leader; you want the person to gain increased self-awareness, improve co-worker relations, and/or improve their leadership skills.
+- You want the person to gain increased self-awareness, improve co-worker relations, and/or improve their leadership skills.

 2) Get a great listener, not an advice-giver

 We all like to hear ourselves talk.
-In a leadership coach, you want someone who is a great listener, will empathize with the coachee, and who listens more than they advise.
-A great coach is expert at pulling information out of people—leading them to discover solutions.
+In a leadership coach, you want someone who is a great listener, will empathize with the coachee, and listens more than they advise.
+A great coach is an expert at pulling information out of people—leading them to discover solutions.
 They provide advice when appropriate.
 But overall, they are trying to develop the coachee’s confidence and skills so that at some point down the road, the coach is no longer needed.
 If the coach gives advice all the time, the coachee will be dependent on the coach and will never stand up on their own.

 3) Find a coach skilled in dealing with tough situations and who can provide self-awareness

 Leadership coaches are often asked to provide their coachees with greater self-awareness, improved people skills, and stronger leadership skills.
 These can be challenging issues to tackle.
-It is not uncommon for coachees, at times, to not want to deal with some of these things, to clam up, become argumentative and not listen, get emotional, etc. You want a coach who can skillfully bring the coachee through these challenges and get them to be a more effective, self-aware, leader.
+It is not uncommon for coachees, at times, to not want to deal with some of these things, to clam up, become argumentative and not listen, get emotional, etc. You want a coach who can skillfully bring the coachee through these challenges and get them to be a more effective, self-aware leader.

 4) Support your coachee with an integrated tool system from which the coach can draw